hashcloak/Meson/docs/docs/docs.md

 # Docs
-This is documentation related to the Meson mixnet project.
+This is the documentation related to the Meson mixnet project.
 Here, you can find out how to deploy a provider, authority or mix node and learn how to use our client libraries.

 ## Running Meson